Beyond Sushi: Here's What Happened After Shark Tank

 Is Beyond Sushi still in business?

-Despite turning down the "Shark Tank" investment and the losses incurred during the pandemic, Beyond Sushi is not only still in business, but it has also rebounded and continues to thrive.
-Today there are three restaurants that remain open in Manhattan, with locations on 56th Street, 3rd Avenue in the Upper East Side, and the brands' flagship restaurant located on 37th Street.
+Despite turning down the "Shark Tank" investment, losses incurred during the pandemic, and the closure of the restaurant's Upper East Side and Nolita locations, Beyond Sushi is not only still in business, but it has rebounded and continues to thrive.
+Today there are two restaurants that remain open in Manhattan, including the flagship location in Herald Square on W 37th Street and another in Midtown West on 56th Street.

-The company has also introduced its food service division under the banner of City Roots Catering, serving plant-based options for weddings, corporate meetings, and special events.
-Further elevating and refining kosher vegan cuisine in NYC, Guy Vaknin also spearheads three other restaurants — Willow, a comfort food bistro in Chelsea — Coletta, an Italian restaurant and wine bar in Gramercy — and Anixi, a Mediterranean brasserie also located in Chelsea.
+The company has also introduced its food service division called City Roots Catering, serving plant-based options for weddings, corporate meetings, and special events.
+Further elevating and refining kosher vegan cuisine in NYC, Guy Vaknin also spearheads three other restaurants — Willow, a comfort food bistro in Chelsea; Coletta, an Italian restaurant and wine bar in Gramercy; and Anixi, a Mediterranean brasserie also in Chelsea.
 In March of 2023, Beyond Sushi was voted Best Asian Restaurant in the VegNews Veggie Awards.

-Beyond Sushi's menu continuously evolves, with new items and seasonal dishes added regularly.
+Beyond Sushi's menu continuously evolves, with new and seasonal dishes added regularly.
 The company's classic Asian-inspired offerings include soups, dumplings, bowls, sushi, and maki rolls, as well as desserts.
 In 2022, a new menu launched with specialties like chick'n yakitori skewers, "tuna" poke bowls, and matcha affogato.
-In September 2023, many more new and tantalizing items were added, including chick'n banh mi, chick'n broccoli, chili noodles, shoyu ramen, Philadelphia rolls, and pandan cake.
-The bar menu offers beer, wine, cocktails, and traditional Japanese sake, best enjoyed at half price on the weekends during wallet-friendly Happy Hour.
+In September 2023, many new and different ways to enjoy fish-free sushi were added, plus dishes like chick'n banh mi, chick'n broccoli, shoyu ramen, and pandan cake.
+The bar menu offers beer, wine, cocktails, and traditional Japanese sake, best enjoyed at half price on weekends during wallet-friendly Happy Hour.

 What's Next for Beyond Sushi?

 While future plans for the company remain undisclosed, Guy and Tali Vaknins' restaurant and catering enterprises show no signs of slowing down.
-The focus appears to be on growing the catering business and expanding the menu options at Beyond Sushi as well as the other three City Roots group restaurants.
-As of publication, the company is actively hiring, which is usually a good indicator that business is brisk.
-In October 2023, Vaknin was once again nominated by VegNews for Best Vegan Chef, and Beyond Sushi was nominated for Best Vegan Restaurant, along with numerous other nods for his other restaurants as well.
+The focus appears to be on growing the catering business and expanding the menu options at Beyond Sushi as well as the other three restaurants, now operating under the banner of City Roots Hospitality Group.

 In September 2023, Beyond Sushi participated in Vegandale, a giant gathering of over 250 vegan vendors from all over the world.
-For the event, he partnered with Chunk Foods, an Israeli faux-meat company — which is somewhat surprising considering he was outspoken in the early days about not using fake meat products on his menus, even speaking against it when he appeared on "Shark Tank"— although given how delicious the high-protein cultured soy and wheat product appears to be, it seems like a great exception to the rule.
+For the event, Vaknin partnered with Chunk Foods, an Israeli imitation-meat company — which is somewhat surprising considering he was outspoken in the early days about not using imitation meat products on his menus, even speaking against it when he appeared on "Shark Tank" — although given how delicious the high-protein cultured soy and wheat product appears to be, it seems like a great exception to the rule.
 Vaknin teased on social media that Chunk Foods might soon find its way into a new Beyond Sushi dish, and it's already available at Coletta, Willow, and Anixi.
 The chef has also been experimenting with crafting his own vegan cheeses, which we can assume feature in such dishes as his vegan Philadelphia maki roll.